The Alentejo in Portugal A slow travel paradise

 Surprisingly fascinating culture and history

 The contemporary witnesses in the Alentejo take you on an exciting journey that leads you back to the first humans.
 Nowhere else on the Iberian Peninsula are there so many dolmens and menhirs; in the district of Évora alone, there are numerous megalithic structures that are often discovered by chance during a round trip .
 Cultural and historical WOW moments await around virtually every corner in the Alentejo.
 This is also the case in the region’s most famous and largest city, Évora.
 In addition to the Roman temple and the imposing cathedral, you should take a look at the winding Moorish alleyways.
 Or let the Chapel of Bones send a shiver down your spine.
-Because the Alentejo is also a truly mystical place, full of magic and secrets.
+Because the Alentejo is also a truly mystical place in Portugal , full of magic and secrets.

 Experience tradition and culinary delights in the country's most beautiful villages